open-telemetry/opentelemetry-specification/specification/api-tracing.md

 - Get the currently active `Span`
 - Create a new `Span`
 - Make a given `Span` as active

-The `Tracer` SHOULD allow the application developer to configure other tracing components that control how `Span`s are passed across process boundaries, including the binary and text format `Propagator`s used to serialize `Span`s created by the `Tracer`.

 When getting the current span, the `Tracer` MUST return a placeholder `Span` with an invalid `SpanContext` if there is no currently active `Span`.